intrig-unicamp/NML-Neo4j/README.md

 # NML-Neo4j

-This experiment models data of an infrastructure network based on NML (Network Markup Language) and imports into Neo4j graph database.
+This experiment involves the modelling of data from the topology of an infrastructure network.
+The model is based on NML (Network Markup Language), and is imported into a Neo4j graph database.
-It was generated 4 differents sizes (10, 100, 1,000 and 10,000 nodes) by [BRITE] (http://www.cs.bu.edu/brite/ "Topology Generator"), this topology was insert in the Neo4j, using the model NML.
+Four different topologies were generated, each with a different size, (10, 100, 1,000 and 10,000 nodes respectively), using BRITE.
+Then they were modelled in NML and inserted into the Neo4j database.
-Toward to evaluate the performance, some queries were created in Cypher Language to ask primitives of the topology.
-Each query was executed many times and its time was stored and analized.
+In order to evaluate the database performance, some queries were created in Cypher Language to ask for primitives of the topologies.
+Each query was repeated several times and their execution time was stored and analyzed.

 ## Brief Description of The Files